 Lisa: I wish I had known how exciting and ever-changing this industry would be.
 I would have jumped in earlier.
-The range of customers, the huge variety of applications and use cases, and the transformative nature of what we do continue to astound me.
-Some of the use cases, such as pre-natal monitoring or flour supplementation in Africa, or exoskeletons for spinal cord injuries, inspire me to be more creative and more engaged with our customers.
+The range of customers, the huge variety of applications and Applications, and the transformative nature of what we do continue to astound me.
+Some of the Applications, such as pre-natal monitoring or flour supplementation in Africa, or exoskeletons for spinal cord injuries, inspire me to be more creative and more engaged with our customers.

 IFA: What is the greatest obstacle facing women interested in joining the IoT space today?

 Lisa: I believe that work-life balance is one of the biggest obstacles for women in any industry.
 While I believe it would be great to say that women can have it all, it’s ultimately a balancing act.
 I feel that sometimes women must give more to their career or sometimes more to families and it’s a balance of being a wife, mother, caregiver and professional.
 I believe that women can overcome it with the right mindset, but I know for a lot of women today it’s still a difficult negotiation.

 IFA: What challenges have you faced in the workplace, especially with your experience in male-dominated environments?